homiedion/csci-461-senior-project/README.md

 ## Planned Features

-### Animal Filtering
-Users will be able to filter the displayed waypointed based on the animal type.

-### User Profile
-Users will have a profile that allows them to edit their account settings and manage waypoints they have made.

 ### Email Confirmation
 Potential Users will recieve an email address when they sign up.
 To complete the registration process the user will have to input a code sent to their email address.

+### User Profile
+Users shall have a profile that allows them to edit their account settings and manage waypoints they have made.

+### User Marker
+The user's current location shall be displayed on the map.

+### Target Marker
+The location the user clicked will be displayed on the map.

+### Waypoint Filtering
+Users shall be able to filter the displayed waypoints based on the animal type.

+### Waypoint Editing
+Users shall be able to edit their waypoints

 ### Waypoint Ratings
-Users will be able to upvote or downvote a waypoint based on whether or not they saw it.
+Users shall be able to upvote or downvote a waypoint based on whether or not they saw it.
 Using either will modify the remaining time left on the waypoint.
 Each user can only vote once per waypoint.